.

 Large sand castles are sure to impress;

-Their tall battlements built with finesse.
+Their tall battlements built with

 Keeps me far, far from jail… oh!